daelsepara/sdl-coils-revised/README.md

-# Coils of Hate (Virtual Reality Adventure) - Work in Progress
+# Coils of Hate (Virtual Reality Adventure - Revised and Updated) - Work in Progress

 This is an implementation of the updated **The Coils of Hate** game book (Virtual Reality Adventures) by Mark Smith.
 The updated edition was done by [Stuard Lloyd](http://www.lloydofgamebooks.com/).
 The game is written in C/C++ and uses the [Simple DirectMedia Library (SDL)](https://www.libsdl.org/).